footprintcat/frost-iot/.trae/rules/project_rules.md

 1. When generating new lines, please trim the end of the line.

 Java code style:
-1. `@since` should use today (the current time), not from other Java class comments.
+1. `@since` should use today's date (the current time), not the date from other Java class comments.

+## Markdown Edit Rules

+When you edit a markdown file, you should read the entire file first, and edit only the necessary part.
+DO NOT rewrite the entire file.

+## Git Commit

+After you finish the code, please generate a git commit message.
+The commit should follow the history format and use Simplified Chinese.